-This feature is primarily intended to be used in driving situations where a decrease in speed is expected, such as when approaching an intersection or a traffic light.
+This feature is primarily intended to be used in driving situations where a decrease in speed is expected, such as when entering a zone with a lower speed limit.

 Eco Coast enables proactive driving with as little braking as possible.